forecasting-system/launcher/README.md

 Some services follow Clean Architecture and TDD strictly; others adopt ideas from it where useful.
 The goal is clarity, testability, and separation of concerns, even if it adds some overhead in a small project.

+For simplicity, the ERP API simulator is in the same network as the forecasting services.
+In a real scenario this would be different.
+Having it in the same network allowed more experimentation with events.

 <img src="public/Flow_diagram.png" alt="Flow diagram" >